lifeiscontent/realworld/web/docs/feature-development/ui.md

 export default {
   title: 'Buttons/ArticleFavoriteButton', // the title of our story
-  component: ArticleFavoriteButton // the component we're viewing };
+  component: ArticleFavoriteButton, // the component we're viewing };

 // the minimum number of props needed to get the component to render.